microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/README.md

 #### Building the Application
 1. Open the app.X project in MPLAB® X
 2. Press the “Clean and Build Project” button on the top bar. **NOTE**: Make sure not to hit the program button.
-This will program the application code over the bootloader that was just programmed
+This will program the application code over the bootloader that was just programmed<br>
 ![Clean and Build](./images/clean_and_build.png)
 3. The project should compile cleanly. app.X/dist/default/production/app.X.production.hex should be generated
 4. Verify that LED11 is still solid
     a.
 If LED11 is blinking instead of solid, then the application code was programmed instead of only compiled.
 Go back to the “Programming the Bootloader” stage and re-program the bootloader

 #### Loading the Application
-1. Open the Universal Bootloader Host Application tool (UBHA)
+1. Open the Universal Bootloader Host Application tool (UBHA)<br>
 ![UBHA](./images/UBHA_open.png)
-2. Select the “PIC24/dsPIC” option from the “Device Architecture” selection drop down
+2. Select the “PIC24/dsPIC” option from the “Device Architecture” selection drop down<br>
 ![UBHA Device Architecture](./images/UBHA_device_architecture.png)
-3. Select “CAN” from the protocol drop down selection box
+3. Select “CAN” from the protocol drop down selection box<br>
 ![UBHA Protocol Selection](./images/UBHA_protocol.png)
-4. Select the “Settings->CAN” option from the top menu
+4. Select the “Settings->CAN” option from the top menu<br>
 ![UBHA CAN Settings Dropdown](./images/UBHA_Settings_CAN_Dropdown.png)
 5. Select the Peak protocol analyzer being used and the appropriate CAN configuration settings for this demo (listed below).
 When complete, press “Apply”:
     a.
 Nominal Bit Rate: 125.00 kbits/s